maubanel/UE5-CPP-Overview/integers/README.md

 Now when we do not use a `.`, the literal is type *integer*.
 If we use a decimal points `2045.55` it is literal type *double*.
 So what happens if we define our declared integer with a double value?

+Now rider gives us another warning now with a yellow underline stating we are doing a narrowing conversion.
+This means there is a potential loss of information.

 ![assigning double to integer](images/coutIntBasic3.png)

 ![](../images/line2.png)

 ##### `Step 10.`\|`CPPOVR`| :large_blue_diamond:

 Run the program and you will notice that it only stores the *integer* portion of the *double* fractional value.
+It stays at `2045`.
 So it only stores and prints to the stream the integer portion.
 So it is automatically casting from type double to type integer.
+So this is the narrowing, it is changing the value we thought we passed to the variable.
+We need to pay attention to this when we are using multiple data types at once such as a double and integer.

 ![prints 45 and ignores the .55](images/twentyFourtyFive.png)